 - Exact location (incl.
 GPS point)

 - Start and end date.

 - Driver(s) name(s),

 - Car(s) chassis number(s).

-Any test session is limited to a maximum of 2 days.
+Any test session is limited to a maximum of 1 day per entered driver.

 The approval must be issued in writing by the rally organiser to the competitor with a copy to the FIA.